it-at-m/lhm_actions/docs/actions.md

 ### action-build-docs

-Action to build a vitepress docs project.
+Action to build a VitePress docs project.

 Executes the following steps:

 1. Enables GitHub Pages
-2. Build vitepress docs project
+2. Build VitePress docs project
 3. Uploads the build output as an artifact.<br/>
    The uploaded artifact can be used to deploy the docs to a web page (see [action-deploy-docs](#action-deploy-docs))